RedisVentures/redis-vector-php/README.md

 // Creates index in the Redis
 $index->create();
 ```
 3. Load/fetch your data from index.
-If you have a hash index data should be load as key-value pairs
+If you have a hash index data should be loaded as key-value pairs
 , for json type data loads as json string.
 ```php
 $data = ['id' => '1', 'count' => 10, 'id_embeddings' => VectorHelper::toBytes([0.000001, 0.000002, 0.000003])];